 Mr. Smith is also committed to providing pro bono services to those in need.
 He has represented parents in international child abduction cases, regularly provides services to the Children’s Law Centers in Washington, D.C., and North Carolina by serving as guardian ad litem for children involved in the court system, and represents indigent parties in civil litigation, often at the request of the federal district court.
 He received the award for "North Carolina Lawyer of the Year" from The Legal Aid Society of Northwest North Carolina for pro bono legal services provided to the community for the years 2001-2004.
 He also received the Kilpatrick Townsend Managing Partner’s Award for Pro Bono Legal Services for 2004 and 2015.

-Mr. Smith has been recognized as a 2015 Washington, D.C.
+Mr. Smith has been recognized as a 2015 and 2016 Washington, D.C.
 “Super Lawyer” in the area of Securities Litigation by Super Lawyers magazine.

 *CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.

 Maryland Bar Association, Litigation Section, Member